Omegapoint/Test-Commit-Revert-outline/README.md

 This repo provides a basic outline for anyone looking to try Kent Beck's TCR.

+## Workflow

+- Add new requirement and test.
+- npm test
+- Try again or start over.

 ## Using this repo is simple
 *  Fork It
 * Clone your fork